shifengxu/algorithms/README.md

 ![](images/binaryTreeInitArrow.jpg)

 Given the above idea, we could re-construct the binary with out recursion.
+Of course, we need to use a stack to store some node pointers.

+First iteration, create nodes A B D;

+Second iteration, create nodes C E;

+Third iteration, create node F.

+Each iteration will create node and its left child.
+This should be easy.
+The difficult point is, how to know and handle the related right child.
+Please see the soure code for detailed manipulation.

 Leetcode to try it: https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/